Application Tips

 Proper Adhesive Storage Means Greater Profits

-These recommendations should be reviewed prior to selecting an adhesive for your application and should be followed whenever possible.
+Review these recommendations prior to selecting an adhesive for your application, and follow them whenever possible.
 The shelf life of each Permabond adhesive is based on our experience with that product under controlled conditions.

-Therefore, we are certain that these adhesives when stored per our guidelines will maintain their performance over the course of the shelf life given.
-Unfortunately, if the adhesive has not been stored according to the recommendations given we often have no information as to how it will perform.
+Therefore, we are certain that these adhesives, when stored per our guidelines, will maintain their performance over the course of the shelf life given.
+Unfortunately, if you have not stored the adhesive according to these recommendations, we often cannot give reliable information about its performance.

 Adhesive Shelf Life

-Permabond recommends that each adhesive type is stored within the temperatures indicated below – however – package size may change the shelf life and/or storage temperature so use the following only as a guide and contact Permabond’s technical team for the specific product information you require.
+Permabond advises storing each adhesive type within the temperatures indicated below.
+However, please note that the shelf life and storage temperature may vary based on the package size.
+Therefore, use the following information as a guide only and contact Permabond’s technical team for any specific product information you require.

 Permabond Anaerobics